Spotlight on Token Perception for Multimodal Reinforcement Learning¶

 Key Findings¶

-- On the 7B model, VPPO achieves an average improvement of 19.2% over the baseline, outperforming all open-source RL methods.
+- On the 7B model, VPPO achieves an average gain of 19.2% over the baseline, outperforming all open-source RL methods.

-- Training is more stable and convergence is faster.
+- Training is more stable with faster convergence.

 Ablation Study¶